Jing-Jin-Ji: Economy

 The Chinese central government has made it a priority to integrate all the cities in the Bohai Bay rim and foster economic development.
 This includes building an advanced communications network, better highways, increased education, and scientific resources, as well as tapping natural resources off the Bohai rim.
 In 2016, the Central Government approved a US$36-billion plan to link the various cities making up this metropolis by rail in order to reduce commute times and to better integrate them.
 This plan includes the construction of nine railways that are 1100 km in length, which are set to be completed by 2020.
 The long-term goal is to create a one-hour commuting region; an additional 24 intercity railways are planned to be built before 2050.

 In recent decades, petroleum and natural gas deposits have been discovered in the Jingjinji region's coast of the Bohai sea.

 Metropolitan areas

+In 2013-2014, General Secretary of the Chinese Communist Party Xi Jinping gave directives on coordinating development in the region, elevating development strategies in the region to be a national priority.
+In particular, planning strategies sought to alleviate development pressure in Beijing.
+The desire to alleviate the development pressure of Beijing's increasing non-capital functions was formalized in the June 2015 Outline Plan for Coordinated Development of Beijing-Tianjin-Hebei and subsequently resulted in the establishment of Xiong'an.
+Xiong'an is where Beijing's non-capital functions, such as universities, research institutes, and high-tech innovation centers are planned to be transferred over time.

 Major cities

 Jingjinji includes the Beijing, Tianjin, and Hebei provinces.
 Major cities in these municipalities and provinces include: